 If someone dies owing a debt, does the debt go away when they die?

 No, when someone dies owing a debt, the debt does not go away.
 Generally, the deceased person’s estate is responsible for paying any unpaid debts.
 The estate’s finances are handled by the personal representative, executor, or administrator.
 That person pays any debts from the money in the estate, not from their own money.
-As a general rule, no one else is obligated to pay the debt of a person who has died, but there are exceptions.

 Generally, no one else is legally obligated to repay the debt of a person who has died, but there are exceptions to this rule.
 For example: